MannLabs/PeptDeep-HLA/README.md

 Here are the details of the CLI parameters/options:

-- prediction-save-as TEXT: File to save the predicted HLA peptides  [required]
+- --prediction-save-as TEXT: File to save the predicted HLA peptides  [required]
-- fasta TEXT: The input fasta files for training and prediction, multiple fasta files are supported, such as: `--fasta 1.fasta --fasta 2.fasta ...`.
+- --fasta TEXT: The input fasta files for training and prediction, multiple fasta files are supported, such as: `--fasta 1.fasta --fasta 2.fasta ...`.
 If `--peptides-to-predict` is provided, These fasta files will be ignored in prediction.
 - --peptide-file-to-predict TEXT: Peptide file for prediction.
 It is an txt/tsv/csv file which contains peptide sequences in `sequence` column to be predicted.
 If not provided, this program will predict peptides from fasta files. **Optional**, default is empty.
 - --pretrained-model TEXT: The input model for transfer learning or prediction. **Optional**, default is the built-in pretrained model.
 - --prob-threshold FLOAT: Predicted probability threshold to discriminate HLA peptides. **Optional**, default=0.7.